ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 You can specify cloud-config data directly in the **User Data** field, or you can include the cloud-config data in a text file and specify the file name when you create your instance.
 For example, if you save the cloud-config data in `userdata.blob`, specify `-user-data @userdata.blob` when you create an instance by using the CLI.

+When you create a virtual server instance by using the IBM Hyper Protect Container Runtime image, you must pass a contract as part of the **User Data** field.
+Since the image is a locked down image with SSH access disabled, the only way to interact with the instance is by passing the contract.

 The size limit of the **User Data** field (or file) is 64 K bytes.
 {: tip}

 ## User data examples for Linux
 {: #user-data-examples-for-linux}

 ### Adding a user and SSH key
 The following cloud-init example shows how a Linux user can add a user and provide the user with an authorized SSH key.
 The **Name** field has the public key that is added to `~/.ssh/authorized_keys`.

 ```yaml
 #cloud-config